 Fluxus Is… (1959-2014)

-Forming a loose community of interdisciplinary collaborators, fluxus artists are rethinking the role of art in society during the Sixties.
+As a loose community of interdisciplinary contributors, the Fluxus artists of the 1960s questioned the role of art in society.
 47 minutes with Carolee Schneemann, Henning Christiansen, Terry Riley, Yoko Ono and others.

 Early Electronic Music – Fieldwork and Funny Sounds (1952-68)